Queen Elizabeth II cancels pre-Christmas family lunch – KION546

 While there is “regret” that the lunch has been canceled, the source added, there is a belief it is “the right thing to do” for all concerned.

+The monarch’s main residence these days is Windsor Castle, just outside of London.

+This year is the Queen’s first Christmas since the death of her husband of 73 years, Prince Philip, in April.

-The decision comes after strong warnings by England’s chief medical officer about the spread of the Omicron variant, calling on people to be careful so that Christmas could be preserved.
+The decision to cancel this year comes after strong warnings by England’s chief medical officer about the spread of the Omicron variant, calling on people to be careful so that Christmas could be preserved.

 Professor Chris Whitty said people should “prioritise what matters to them” when considering attending parties and other events during the Christmas period.